pablosr11/load_test/profiling.md

         - To improve: profile queries taking longer time.
 Cache efficiently.
     - Write tests
         - peak at ~65rps
         - ~1.2k users with increasing response time but no errors from backend.
-Only timeouts on frontend
+Only timeouts on client
         - To improve: Caching slow the writes down a lot.
 Profile see where we spend time.
     - Read/Write
         - peak at ~90rps